DanwangJessica/GRSR/README.md

 # Introduction
 GRSR is a Tool for Deriving Genome Rearrangement Scenarios for Multiple Uni-chromosomal Genomes.
 This tool will do the following steps:
 * Step 1.
 Run mugsy to get multiple sequence alignment results.
-* Step 2.
-Get a permutation for each strain with some parameters.
+* Step 2 & 3.
+Extraction of the Coordinates of Core Blocks, Construction of Synteny Blocks and Generating Signed Permutations.
-* Step 3.
+* Step 4.
 Generate pairwise genome rearrangement scenarios and find repeats at the breakpoints of each rearrangement events.

 The package works under Linux system.
 * Folder scr contains code developed by me (Author: Dan WANG, danwang5-c@my.cityu.edu.hk).